thirumurthis/Learnings/K8s/SettingUp_Kubectl_autoCompletion_in_GitBash.md

 - Alternatively we can create a `.bashrc` file under the `C:/Users/<user-name>/` (open cmd prompt and use the command `echo %USERPROFILE%` to display the current user path this where we need to create the .bashrc file and copy paste the content if the file doesn't exists)

-### To validate if the alias and auto completion works
+### Validate kubectl alias and auto completion works

  - Open up Windows Terminal, click `+` near the tabs on top, select the GitBash Profile
  - Type `k -n kube-s` and hit tab, you should see the namespace getting auto-filled in this case `kube-system`.